 Obviously the kind internet stranger then have to copy that address and then go about sending some donations like any other transaction.
 I added my Bitcoin address and up and running within the minute.

 There were ways, but they didn’t seem straightforward enough for a beginner like me.
-Apparently there’s a ready made plugin to use for those who’s running a WooCommerce shop or Shopify shop to add the Request Network plugin.
+Apparently there’s a ready-made plugin to use for those who are running a WooCommerce shop or Shopify shop to add the Request Network plugin.

 Find more interviews and news here on our blog!